Olympic Stadium

 Olympic Stadium is the name usually given to the main stadium of an Olympic Games.
 An Olympic stadium is the site of the opening and closing ceremonies.
 Many, though not all, of these venues actually contain the words Olympic Stadium as part of their names, such as stadiums in Amsterdam, Berlin, Helsinki and Paris.
 Olympic Stadium may also be named a multi-purpose stadium which hosts Olympic sports.

 In the case of the Summer Olympic Games, athletics competitions and the football final are traditionally held in the Olympic Stadium.
-Exceptions to this have occurred though at the 1900, 1996 and 2016 Summer Olympics as well as at the 2010 and 2018 Summer Youth Olympic Games.
+Exceptions to this have occurred though at the 1900, 1996, 2012, 2016, and 2024 Summer Olympics as well as at the 2010 and 2018 Summer Youth Olympic Games.

 Early Winter Olympic Games often used figure skating venues as focal points.
 These were often designated as the Olympic Stadium, usually hosting the opening and closing ceremonies.

-A number of stadiums have been used in more than one Olympics, in those cities that have held the Games more than once.

-Lysgårdsbakken was the main stadium of a Winter Olympics and a Winter Youth Olympic Games (YOG).
+A number of stadiums have been used in more than one Olympics in cities that have held the Games more than once.
+For instance, Lysgårdsbakken was the main stadium of a Winter Olympics and a Winter Youth Olympic Games (YOG).
 Bergiselschanze was the main stadium of two Winter Olympics and one Winter YOG.
 Olympiahalle jointly shared the Olympic Stadium role with Bergiselschanze during the two Winter Olympics, but not during the Winter YOG.

-Only one stadium, the Los Angeles Memorial Coliseum, has been the main stadium of two Summer Olympics (and it will be a main stadium a third time during the 2028 games).
-In addition to the inaugural Summer Olympics, Panathinaiko Stadio was also the main stadium of the only Intercalated Games held.
-The other, National Stadium in Tokyo was the main stadium hosted the 1964 Summer Olympics (the first in Asia), when the 2020 games chosen to be as the main stadium and was decided to rebuild a new one.
-Beijing National Stadium was the main stadium being hosted at two Olympics, but with a special distinction: it would become the only stadium to have been such at both a Summer and a Winter Olympics.
+Only one stadium, the Los Angeles Memorial Coliseum, has been the main stadium of two Summer Olympics, and it is going to be the main stadium a record third time in the 2028 Games.
+In addition to the inaugural Summer Olympics, the Panathinaiko Stadio was also the main stadium of the only Intercalated Games held.
+The National Stadium in Tokyo was the main stadium that hosted the 1964 Summer Olympics (the first in Asia), but the 2020 Games was hosted in a new stadium on the same site.
+Beijing National Stadium was the main stadium of two Olympics, but with a special distinction: it was the only stadium to have been such at both a Summer and a Winter Olympics opening and closing ceremonies.